The Unintended Anguishing Aspect of Automated Algorithms

 My encounters born of algorithms have been numerous.
 In fact, something I took for granted before my loss shocks me on a weekly basis.
 A few examples should help you understand.

-Facebook has a service to remind you of things you did on specific dates in the past.
+Facebook has a feature to remind you of things you did on specific dates in the past.
 A memory is highlighted, and when you open Facebook it can be a shock.
 At first these algorithmic deliveries are painful, alarming.

 My Photo Stream on my Apple iPhone constantly identifies and highlights photos from previous dates.
 It brings them to the top for my viewing pleasure.
 It also collects photos of a person and puts those photos together for you.